suhas0981/Django_orm/README.md

 Introduction Section

-and focusing on html section
+and focusing on html section of brach